 DO YOU OFFER DISCOUNTS?

-Discounts may be available based upon availability and determined on a case by case basis.
+Discounts may be available based upon availability.

 DO YOU ACCEPT INSURANCE?

 WHAT IS YOUR GOOD FAITH ESTIMATE ESTIMATE NOTICE?